britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 Randolph Miller.
 Daisy Miller.
 A Waiter.
 An Hotel on the Lake of Geneva . . . . .
 ACT I.  The Promenade of the Pincian, Rome . . . .
 “II.
 An Hotel in Rome . . . . . . . . . . .
 “III.

 DAISY MILLER
 A Comedy

-ACT FIRST.
+                                                <b>Act First</b>
 Garden and terrace of an hotel on the Lake of Geneva.
 The portico of the hotel to the left, with steps leading up to it.
 In the back- ground a low parapet dividing the garden from the lake, and divided